 Adjunct Professor of Law

 In addition to his work at Loevy & Loevy, Slosar also serves as a staff attorney for The Exoneration Project, a legal clinic based out of the University of Chicago Law School that is dedicated to pro bono representation of the wrongfully convicted.
-In that capacity, Slosar assisted in the exoneration efforts of eight individuals.
-In addition, three of Slosar’s Exoneration Project clients are on the verge of exoneration while awaiting retrial.
+In that capacity, Slosar has assisted in the exoneration efforts of eight individuals.

 Slosar graduated from DePaul University in 2008 with a bachelor’s degree in Political Science.
 Slosar remained at DePaul University for law school where he graduated in 2013.
 During his tenure, Slosar received numerous awards for his outstanding work in Trial Advocacy, Pre-Trial Civil Litigation, and Law and the Mass Media.
 Slosar is the Chicago Bar Foundation’s 2009 Abraham Lincoln Marovitz Scholar, a prestigious award given annually to an incoming Illinois law student who has shown a deep commitment and future dedication to public interest law.